jaydonhansen/gosh/README.md

 `./goshell`

 ### Commands implemented
+- beautiful
 - cd
 - clear
 - echo
 - exit
 - ls

 There is basic support for running regular shell commands.
-Do not try to run vim, it will kill your terminal in amazing ways.
+Do not try to run regular vim, it will kill your terminal in amazing ways.
+Neovim is fine.